jawahar-shazab/docs/docs/api.md

 DELETE /v1/events/:eventId
 ```

-Deletes a specific event by its ID.
+This API deletes a specific event, identified by `eventId`.
+It is typically used to remove obsolete or resolved events from the system.

 #### 7.Get Dashboard Alert